WentworthJin/Resume/README.md

 <b>Liangbo Jin</b>

 ## About the Resume
-This Resume is build based on the Express Framework, and mainly uses JavaScript
+This Resume is build based on the NodeJS Express